hlandau/ncdocs/stateofnamecoin.md

     scheme is complex and is broken by the compromise of any mining pool's key.)

+### Full Node 36k

+A full node can be made to store only the last 36,000 blocks.
+This reduces the data which must be stored without compromising the security of the full node in any name-relevant way.

+### Full Node/UTXO S

+In this mode, the entire block chain is received, but the storage is then trimmed to the UTXO set or a subset of it.
+Since all blocks are verified, this can provide superior security to SPV36+UTXO modes.

+TODO

 ### SPV

 An SPV client verifies block depth rather than block height.
 Thus a SPV client